Week 3 — agents, no framework magic

 A flagship course for working backend, frontend, and mobile developers who want AI skills now — not in a year.
 Curated stack, practitioner instructor, and a deployed AI service you can show on your resume.

-10 working devs per cohort · offline campus, Uzbek-language instruction
+10 working devs per cohort · starts once all seats are filled · offline campus, Uzbek-language instruction

 # Week 3 — agents, no framework magic